bleech/visual-regression-tests/readme.txt

 * Create a new blank page or post in WordPress.
 * Set up a redirect from this page to your desired URL.
-* Configure a Test for this page.
+* Configure a test for this page.
 The screenshotter will follow the redirect.

 = How do I prevent screenshots from getting blocked? =